 Jakub M. Kwiatkowski | Senior Economist, GTAS Forecasting

-Due to aggression in Ukraine, the Russian Federation is facing tremendous multi-level sanctions.
+Due to aggression in Ukraine, the Russian Federation is facing tremendous multi-level international trade sanctions.
 Suspension of serving Russian markets by shipping companies, immediate exit from the market, or refusal to sell Russian products, together with customers' boycotts are being witnessed for the first time on a large scale.

 In the short and medium term, Russian exports and imports are expected to significantly decrease.
 The duration and extent of the drop will not be lower than in the case of Crimea aggression in 2014, which amounted 40% drop in exports and decay of the shock taking five years.
 In the long term, the Russian economy can strengthen the links with mainland China, its largest trade partner.
 However, mainland China will not be able to absorb the whole sanctions-related trade shift.

 Russia's aggression is therefore expected to contribute to a slowing in real value global trade growth to 1.7% from 11.3% in 2021.
 Similarly, volume growth will drop to 0.5% from 6.8%.